 If you're ready to wave goodbye to the disc format, don't mind a drop in resolution and power and your budget can't stretch past £249/$299/AU$499, the Xbox One S looks like the console for you.
 It's also the most portable of the two, which could sway someone looking for a more flexible gaming lifestyle.

-But if you want the ultimate next-gen Xbox experience, it's likely that you'll have to stump up for the Series X. On paper it's bigger and more powerful, although only time will tell if this translates into a richer user experience.
-If games look better and load quicker than on the S, it might make the Xbox Series X the only option.
+But if you want the ultimate next-gen Xbox experience, you'll have to stump up for the Series X. It's bigger and more powerful, and more impressive visually.
 It also has a disc drive onboard, so you can play Blu-rays and CDs too.

 All this extra power comes at a price though – an extra £200 (or $200/AU$250) to be exact.

 Which console is right for you?
 It really depends on what price you put on those extra features and improved performance...